-My name is Jacinta Yanders, and I’m a PhD candidate in the Department of English at The Ohio State University.
-I primarily research mediated representations of identity as well as contemporary media trends.
-Currently, I’m focused on completing my dissertation, which examines the narrative impact and audience reception of television reimaginings in which elements of a character’s identity have been changed from what they were in the original text.
+My name is Jacinta Yanders, and I primarily research mediated representations of identity as well as contemporary media trends.
+I recently defended my dissertation, which examines the production and reception of television reimaginings in which elements of a character’s identity have been changed from what they were in the original text.

 I’ve previously presented research at various conferences, such as the Popular Culture Association and American Culture Association National Conference and the Society for Cinema and Media Studies Annual Conference.
 My presentations have addressed topics such as the intertwining of television and social media, representations of the Black Lives Matter Movement and police brutality on television, and the reconfiguration of the Syfy network as a potential space for progressive representations.